 Caldwell Temple Soup Kitchen

-The primary concern of Reverend and Mrs. Legay, was the dry economic spells between financial incomes of their congregation and community members.
+Reverend and Mrs. Legay, started this mission ,with the concern of a growing need in the community ,the dry economic spells between financial incomes of their congregation and community members.
 Neighbors and members of the congregation did not qualify for assistance from governmental organizations, and only needed a boost to carry them over each month.
 Looking for a way to bridge financial gap for their neighbors and congregation, forming the Caldwell Temple Feeding Ministry in September 2000.

 Today Caldwell Temple Soup Kitchen serves every Saturday of the month, providing over 175 weekly community meals, HIV and blood pressure screening and consultation, SNAP and WIC screenings, nutrition classes, bi-yearly parenting workshops, clothing closet, and special holiday community meals.
 The Caldwell Soup Kitchen continues to expand their services meeting the need of the community.
 On October 12, 2011 the soup kitchen began serving community meals